StellaAdetoyese/Glasp-for-Beginners/README.md

 In this article, we will explain the steps of using Glasp and explain how it works.
 We'll also provide tips on how to optimize your highlighting experience and get the most out of this powerful tool.
 So, let's get started and see how Glasp can help you become a more efficient reader and note-taker!

 ### What is Glasp?
 [Glasp](https://glasp.co/) short for "Global Annotation Service for the Web," is a tool that allows users to highlight and annotate text on web pages.
-Glasp was co-founded by Kazuki Nakayashiki.
+Glasp was co-founded by Kazuki .
 The web-based tool aims to create a platform where people can share information and learn from the experiences of others.
 The app was developed based on the idea that if everyone's brains were shared in a common repository like Dropbox, valuable information could be applied to activities that people believed in.
 Glasp is focused on leaving a legacy for future generations by making knowledge accessible and shareable.

 This tool is designed to enhance web browsing experience by allowing users to interact with web content in new and innovative ways.
 In this article, we will explain how Glasp works and how it can be used to improve productivity and collaboration.